-Check for any leaks in the cupboard under the sink.
-Remove all items in the cupboard and look for any traces of water.
-Once you have inspected the cupboard, you can move onto the taps.
-Turn the tap on and off three times and look for drips coming out of the spout.
-You can get some tips from my other blog ‘ How To Change A Tap Washer In 12 Easy Steps’.
-Make sure your looking out for water temperature also.
-Hot should be hot and cold should be cold.
+- Check for any leaks in the cupboard under the kitchen sink.
+Remove all items in the closet and look for any traces of water.
+Once you have inspected the cabinet, move on to the taps.
+Turn the tap on and off three times and look for drips from the spout.
+You can get some tips from my other blog, ‘ How To Change A Tap Washer In 12 Easy Steps.
+Make sure you’re looking out for water temperature also.
+Hot should be hot, and cold should be cold.
 Your hot water systems must be in good working condition.

-To check for a blockage, you can get some toilet paper, place it in the pan and flush it.
-If the toilet paper does not flush and the water is rising up again, you can read our blog ‘ How To Fix A Toilet That Won’t Flush’ on reasons and tips on how to fix a toilet that won’t flush.
-With any blocked toilet, a professional and licenced plumber will be able to diagnose the issue using a camera inspection and high-pressure jet blasting.
+- To check for a blockage, you can get some toilet paper, place it in the pan and flush it.
+If the toilet paper does not wash and the water rises again, you can read our blog ‘ How To Fix A Toilet That Won’t Flush’ for reasons and tips on fixing a toilet that won’t flush.
+A professional and licensed plumber can diagnose the issue with any blocked toilet using a camera inspection and high-pressure jet blasting.